 new mexico epscor smart grid center

-A novel, interdisciplinary research center—the New Mexico EPSCoR SMART Grid Center—pursues next-generation electric power production and delivery through a SMART electric grid (one that is Sustainable, Modular, Adaptive, Resilient, and Transactive) and envisions a modern, secure, and sustainable electric grid supported by a diverse, next generation workforce.
+The current National Science Foundation (NSF) EPSCoR Track 1 project in New Mexico establishes a novel, interdisciplinary research center—the NM SMART Grid Center—which is pursuing next-generation electric power production and delivery through creation of a SMART electric grid (one that is Sustainable, Modular, Adaptive, Resilient, and Transactive).

 The New Mexico SMART Grid Center mission is to investigate the fundamental challenges to transition the existing electricity transmission and distribution infrastructure into a SMART grid and develop supporting knowledge, national talent, and an informed public.
 The New Mexico SMART Grid Center will develop research capacity and education programs to support a modern electric grid built on the principles of distribution feeder microgrids (DFMs), and empower a diverse, next-generation workforce through industry partnerships, education, and public outreach.